JoshuaKGoldberg/Goldblog/content/blog/tuple-types-indexed-by-type-parameter/index.md

 ## Final Thanks

 Thanks to [@sandersn](https://github.com/sandersn) for reviewing and merging the PR from the TypeScript team's side.
-Additional thanks to [@Zamiell](https://github.com/Zamiell) for reporting the issue in the first place, and [@Andarist](https://github.com/Andarist) for posting helpful comments on the pull request.
+Additional thanks to [@Zamiell](https://github.com/Zamiell) for reporting the issue in the first place, and [@Andarist](https://github.com/Andarist) for posting helpful comments on the [resultant pull request](https://github.com/microsoft/TypeScript/pull/51037).
 Cheers! 🙌